-When you use your credit card in a store, the vendor typically pays a fee to its credit card company.
-Many small business prefer cash payments and may give you a slight discount if you use cash.
+When you use your credit card in a store, the vendor typically pays a fee to the credit card issuer for the convenience of not relying on cash.
+To avoid that fee, many small business prefer cash payments — and may give you a slight discount if you use cash.
 It never hurts to ask!

 What to do in emergencies